freezer333/ramapo/source/courses/cmps530/dvc.md

 [Download and Install AWS CLI](https://aws.amazon.com/cli/)

 After you install the CLI, you must configure it with specific access keys and location information.
-I have created read-only access keys for our course, **the access key can be found on Canvas**.
+I have created read-only access keys for our course, **the access key can be found on Canvas**, in the Files section.
 Enter `us-east-2` for region, and `json` for output format.

 ```
 >  aws configure